 This is a multi-centre, open label, multi-arm, randomised, controlled, phase II-III trial; evaluating short treatment regimens containing bedaquiline and pretomanid in combination with existing and re-purposed anti-TB drugs for the treatment of biologically confirmed pulmonary multidrug-resistant TB (MDR-TB).

-The study will be divided into two stages, with a seamless transition between the stages, meaning recruitment into an arm will only stop after a decision has been taken following stage 1 primary end point data analysis.
+The study was divided into two stages, with a seamless transition between the stages, meaning recruitment into an arm will only stop after a decision has been taken following stage 1 primary end point data analysis.
 All recruited patients will be followed up to 108 weeks post randomisation unless they die or withdraw consent.
 The local standard of care (SOC) MDR-TB regimen will be used as the internal control for both safety and efficacy.

 The first stage corresponds to a Phase II trial of safety and preliminary efficacy in patients with MDR-TB.
 Patients will be recruited into 3 parallel B and Pa containing regimen arms plus a SOC control.
 The main objective of Stage 1 is to select drug regimens for evaluation in Stage 2 based on 8 week safety and efficacy endpoints.
 All stage 1 patients will be hospitalised for 8 weeks for intensive cardiological evaluations to establish the QT-specific liability of the regimens.